Home School Agreement

 The children in nursery and reception have their own playgrounds directly outside their classrooms.

 We have a daily Breakfast Club from 7.30am – 8.30am from St Mary Magdalene Church of England Primary School.
 Children can be dropped off early and enjoy breakfast with a group of children from across the school.
 Please speak to the school office for details.

 Talking with staff

-The headteacher usually welcomes children and parents at the school door each morning.
+The head of school usually welcomes children and parents at the school door each morning.
 Many queries and concerns can be dealt with informally at this time.
-It is also possible to make an appointment with the headteacher, often at very short notice, through the school office.
+It is also possible to make an appointment with the head of school, often at very short notice, through the school office.

-Class teachers are available for a quick word at the start and the end of the day when collecting the children from the office door or side door or during 'Smile Friday' in the playground.
+Class teachers are available for a quick word at the end of the day when collecting the children from the office door or side door or during 'Smile Friday' in the playground.
 However, if you need to talk to your child’s teacher in more detail, please make an appointment to see them.

 If your child is ill at school